 The PCC provides group and time-limited individual psychological counseling for registered New Paltz students when clinically appropriate and available.
 Our after-hours "Emergency Contact" service links PCC staff with campus police, residence life staff, and students to provide 24-hour crisis intervention.
 PCC staff offer campus workshops, and also provide referrals to community providers.
 The volunteer, confidential, peer support programs, OASIS and HAVEN, operate under PCC supervision, and provide crisis intervention telephone hotline and walk-in services.
 There is no fee for PCC services.

 What are the credentials and accrediting standards of the PCC?

-The PCC professional staff are licensed psychologists and social workers.
+The PCC professional staff may include licensed social workers, licensed psychologists, and licensed mental health counselors.
 Our consulting psychiatrist has a M.D. in adolescent and young adult psychiatric services.

 The PCC is the college's primary training site for the graduate-level mental health counseling program.
 Additionally, graduate trainees in mental health counseling, social work, and psychology doctoral candidates from other schools, may intern at the PCC as well.
 All trainees at the PCC provide counseling only under the clinical supervision of PCC senior staff.

 The PCC is accredited by the International Association of Counseling Services, Inc. and adheres to the ethical, professional, and confidentiality guidelines of the psychology and social work professions.